-The following table summarizes information as of December 31, 2021 relating to its equity compensation plans pursuant to which grants of stock options, stock appreciation rights, stock rights, restricted stock, RSUs and other rights to acquire shares of its common stock may be made from time to time.
+The following table summarizes information as of December 31, 2022 relating to its equity compensation plans pursuant to which grants of stock options, stock appreciation rights, stock rights, restricted stock, RSUs and other rights to acquire shares of its common stock may be made from time to time.

-Number of Securities to be Issued Upon

-Plan Category Exercise of Outstanding Options, Warrants and Rights (a) (1) (\$) Outstanding Options, Warrants and Rights (b) (1) (\$) Under Equity Compensation Plans (excluding securities reflected in column(a))(c) (\$) Equity compensation plans approved by security holders 830,050 85.56 1,093,749 Equity compensation plans not approved by security holders Total 830,050 85.56 1,093,749 poration 2010 Incentive Plan, the Visteon Corporation 202 20 Incentive Plan, the Non-Employee Director Stock L hay be settled in stock or cash at the election of the Company without further lnit Plan, and the Deferred Compensation Plan for Non-Employee Directors.
-The he holder.
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) (1) (\$) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) (1) (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column(a))(c) (\$) Equity compensation plans approved by security holders 866,545 87.62 768,727 Equity compensation plans not approved b security holders Total 866,545 87.62 768,727 (1) Comprised of stock options and stock appreciation rights, which may be settled in stock or cash at the election of the Company, and outstanding RSUs and PSUs, which may be settled in stock or cash at the election of the Company without further payment by the holder, granted pursuant to the Visteon Corporation 2010 Incentive Plan, the Visteon Corporation 2020 Incentive Plan, the Non-Employee Director Stock Unit Plan, and the Deferred Compensation Plan for Non-Employee Directors.
+The weighted-average exercise price of outstanding options, warrants and rights does not take into account RSUs or PSUs that will be settled without any further payment by the holder.
+53 Visteon Corporation 2 2023 Proxy Statement